karldyson/dns-looking-glass/README.md

   - *Full Recursive* — iterative resolution from root servers; each delegation step is shown with the nameserver hostname and IP
 - **DNSSEC support:**
   - Set DO to request DNSSEC records (RRSIG, DS) throughout the resolution chain
-  - Enable *Validate DNSSEC chain* to additionally verify DS→DNSKEY links, DNSKEY self-signatures, and the final answer RRSIG; reports Secure / Bogus / Indeterminate
+  - Enable *Validate DNSSEC chain* to additionally verify DS→DNSKEY links, DNSKEY self-signatures, and the final answer RRSIG; reports Secure / Bogus / Insecure / Indeterminate per RFC 4034/4035/5155/6840
   - Trust anchor source is selectable: IANA root anchors (fetched by the web server from `root-anchors.xml`) or the remote node's local validating resolver (AD bit check)
+  - **DS override/add** — supply DS records for any zone in the chain to test signing changes before publishing them in the parent:
+    - *Add mode*: your DS is accepted alongside the existing parent DS (pre-rollover check — tests that a new KSK won't break resolution)
+    - *Replace mode*: your DS replaces the parent DS entirely (cut-over check — tests that removing the old DS and publishing a new one will work)
+  - Signed zones with no parent DS are reported as *insecure* (RFC 4035 §5.2); a self-verification step shows whether the zone's own DNSSEC is self-consistent, and distinguishes expired RRSIGs from cryptographic failures
 - **Full DNS flag control** — RD, AD, CD, DO; EDNS UDP size; NSID; EDNS Client Subnet
 - **Packet visualiser** — Wireshark-style field/bit breakdown and tcpdump-style hex dump, with cross-highlighting between the two views
 - **Timing breakdown** — round-trip time, DNS query time, and overhead (network + PHP + Go handling) shown per node